Updated: Aug 15

 Parkour.
 Your body is the tool you use to navigate the world, Parkour is the knowledge of how to use it.
-I’ve been doing it both recreationally and professionally for nearly a decade.
+I’ve been training the discipline both recreationally and professionally for nearly a decade.
 As an athlete, an instructor, a program director, and most recently a business partner.

 Writing.
-This weaves everything else that I do, everything that I am, into a neat knot.
-It’s the tool that allows me to study the world around me, and make a new world from it.
+This weaves everything else that I do, everything that I am, into a uniform story of self.
 It’s my way of making my mind manifest.
-It’s my attempt at creating instead of consuming.
-My effort to share in the most universal similarity of humanity past, present, and posterity: telling a story and telling it well.
+My attempt to serve as a creator instead of settling into passivity as a consumer.
+My effort to share in the most primeval skill of humanity past, present, and posterity: telling a story and telling it well.

-Aside from those four primary pillars of my life, I also forage, hunt, throw knives, shoot bow and arrow (ever play arrow catch?), and tend to be a troublemaker.
+I also forage, hunt, hike, throw knives, shoot bow and arrow (ever play arrow catch?), and prefer troublemaking wherever I think a bit of trouble might do.
 Innocent trouble, I promise.
-Baldr will be fine!
+Baldr will be fine.